-Learn ten benefits of going barefoot, including; the healthy development of the feet, proper foot mechanics, kinesthetic awareness, sensory stimulation, fine motor control, flexibility, and foot strength.
+Learn 11 benefits of going barefoot, including healthy foot development, proper foot mechanics, kinesthetic awareness, sensory stimulation, fine motor control, flexibility, and foot strength.

 Is Walking Barefoot Healthy?